Frequently Asked Questions

 We typically find that 30 minutes of playing equates to about 8 songs, so a one-hour set would include roughly 15 to 16 songs and a 45-minute set about 11 or 12.

-What is the latest time you can play to?
+What is the latest time you can play until?

-Our quoted fee is based on performances before Midnight.
-If you would like us to play later than that, please discuss it with us at the booking stage, as it may incur an additional charge depending on the finishing time.
+Our quotations are based on performances before midnight.
+If you would like us to play later than that, please discuss it with us at the booking stage, as an additional “late finish” charge will be payable.

 Our event may overrun.
 Can you stay later than agreed if necessary?

 We appreciate that all events may slip behind schedule and we are willing to adapt to any situation as it presents itself.
-However, if your event is delayed by more than an hour, we ask that you discuss the circumstances with us, especially if a later finish time is apparent.
+However, unless a supplementary fee has been paid in advance for a late finish, our midnight curfew will still apply.
+If your event is delayed by more than an hour, we ask that you discuss the circumstances with us so that we can agree on a revised programme.

 Songs